Enhancement of stability of metastable states in the presence of L\'{e}vy noise: Investigation of the MRT in the limits and

 where

-and $T_d(x_0)$ is the dynamical time.
+and $\tau_d(x_0)$ is the dynamical time.

 The integral in Eq.~(\ref{G-07}) can be calculated in the analytical form.
-As a result, we obtain in the limit $D_1\rightarrow 0$
+As a result, we obtain in the limit $D_1\rightarrow 0$\\

-This gives rise to three different asymptotic values of the NLRT for $D_1\rightarrow 0$ in the case of fixed $L_2$ (see Fig.~2 of the main text) and different asymptotic values depending on the different values of $L_2$ in the case of fixed $L_1$ (see Fig.~3 of the main text).
+\\ This gives rise to three different asymptotic values of the MRT for $D_1\rightarrow 0$ in the case of fixed $L_2$ (see Fig.~\ref{left})and different asymptotic values depending on the different values of $L_2$ in the case of fixed $L_1$ (see Fig.~\ref{right}). \\

 \textbf{2.
 Asymptotics for $D_1 \rightarrow \infty$}

 Now we consider the case of very large $D_1$.
 From Eq.~(\ref{G-02}) we easily find